ted-tanner/entries-backend/Readme.md

 ## TODO

-* Get Redis stuff working
+* Cron job crate with a central timer/runner.
+Register cron jobs with the runner and pass closure for the runner to execute.
+Cron runner only runs when `--cron` argument is specified
-* Throttle connections to secure endpoints (by IP)
+* Throttle connections to secure endpoints (by IP) and test
 * Test Redis utils
 * Test "secure" endpoints
 * Fix Docker environment